Chapter 3: III

 Alexander bolted up on his rack as the alarm sounded throughout the ship.
 Dull red lights were flashing around the room to signal that the ship had been placed on Alert Status One.
 Across the room, Ch'Targh was already on his feet and was prepared to leave their shared room before Alexander had even sat up.
 The younger Klingon swung his legs over the side of his sleeping rack and joined Ch'Targh as he left and made his way out into the corridor where a flurry of activity was going on.

 Alexander ran past other crewmen as he headed toward his off-duty battle station.
 The ship rocked as the Jem'Hadar found their mark and weakened the ship's shields.
 Before Alexander reached his battle station the air shimmered in front of him and a Jem'Hadar warrior materialized not more than a meter out of arm's reach.
-Alexander quickly reached for his side arm and engaged in battle just as the other Klingons around him had.
+He quickly reached for his side arm and engaged in battle just as the other Klingons around him had.
 By the end of the battle with the Jem'Hadar, Alexander had sustained minor phaser burns but he was inwardly proud of himself for his lack of serious injuries.

-Alexander was then given orders to assist in engineering to help repair the damage done by the latest round with the Dominion.
+Alexander was then given orders to assist in Engineering to help repair the damage done by the latest round with the Dominion.
 Among the systems damaged, the various hydraulic systems were among them.
 Alexander knew from experience that he would be assigned to help work on those systems since they were located in a very tight-fitting compartment; with his smaller stature than the other Klingons on board it was much easier for him to squeeze into such small enclosures than it was for his compatriots.
 What he was not prepared for, however, was that he was assigned to work alongside the lone Betazoid on the ship; though after further thought Alexander supposed that it only made sense considering that their size was pretty much the same compared to the rest of the crew.
-Alexander grabbed up the tools that he'd need then proceeded behind K'nera toward the repair tubes that resembled the jeffry's tubes on the Enterprise.
+Alexander grabbed up the tools that he'd need then proceeded behind K'nera toward the repair tubes that resembled the Jeffry's tubes on the Enterprise.
 The two then crawled far into the interior of the warship and went right to work without any fanfare.

 Outside of their brief conversation in the Medical Ward where K'nera had warned him of the brewing tensions rising on board the Ya'Vang in regards to having outsiders on a Klingon ship the two had not really had a chance to speak and had merely passed one another in the corridors.
 Now that he was alone with the woman who seemed more at home surrounded by Klingons than he did Alexander wasn't sure what to say to her.
 Instead he allowed a somewhat comfortable silence fall between them and the only sounds that the two of them made were requesting that the other hand them a tool as they worked.